Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 5. Hose the Plants

-One simple home remedy to help get rid of black mold on plants is to hose the plants down.
+One simple home remedy to help remove black mold from plants is to hose them down.

-Do this a day or two after you’ve applied the treatment.
+Do this a day or two after you have applied the treatment.
 The water will help wash away any remaining mold left on the leaves.

 6. Neem Oil

 Neem oil is an excellent choice for getting rid of sooty mold organically.
-It works great to eradicate the fungus and the pests that cause it.
+It works well to eradicate the fungus and the pests that cause it.

 To use neem oil for sooty mold, mix two tablespoons of the oil with a tablespoon of liquid soap in a gallon of water.
 Next, add it to a spray bottle and spray it on the affected plants.